vekatze/neut/book/src/basis.md

 Note that the above example executes the type `list(int)` as a function.

 You must prefix a variable with `!` if the variable needs to be copied.
+You must also prefix free variables in a term-level `define` with `!` if they cannot be copied for free.

 The prefix `!` is unnecessary if the variable can be copied for free.